GeorgeGrig/Youtube-Playlist-Genre-Splitter/README.md

 ## Getting started
 * In order to run the script you need to install all the required dependencies.
-* Create a file named creds.json and populate the values with the following structure
+* Create a file named creds.json and populate the values with the following structure:
 `
 {
     "YT_API_KEY": "your youtube api key here",